dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/multiple-image-processing.md

 **Parameters**

 `templateName`: specifies a "CaptureVisionTemplate" to use.
-If not specified, "Default" is used.
+If not specified, the preset template named 'Default' will be used.

 There are two types of CaptureVisionTemplates: the [preset ones](./preset-templates.md) which come with the SDK and the custom ones that get initialized when the user calls [initSettings](./settings.md#initsettings).